charlesreid1-toy-factory/adam-sandler/Readme.md

 $ tox -l -v

 default environments:
 py39-sdist-test   -> Install as source distribution & test
 py39-wheel-test   -> Install as binary wheel distribution & test
 py38-sdist-test   -> Install as source distribution & test
 py38-wheel-test   -> Install as binary wheel distribution & test
+py37-sdist-test   -> Install as source distribution & test
+py37-wheel-test   -> Install as binary wheel distribution & test
+pypy39-sdist-test -> Install as source distribution & test
 build             -> Create a source and wheel distribution.
 Creates .tar.gz and .whl artifacts in the dist folder.
 ```

-See the next section for notes on how to use multiple python versions.
+See the next section for notes on how to use multiple python versions with pyenv.

 To run an environment, use `tox -e <env_name>`, for example: